ChrisCummins/msc-thesis/docs/Log.md

 * Find, or rewrite, a set of benchmarks that my solution can be compared against which target the same hardware.
 * Perhaps compare results against *hand tuned* solution.

+Hugh's suggestions for presentation slides:
+1. Be exact and clear about the things that I am proposing to do which **have not been done before**.
+1. Why are the challenges challenging?
+The audience should **want** to see the results of my research.